Cashify: Finances

 In April 2015, the company raised funding for an undisclosed amount from Bessemer Venture Partners and Blume Ventures, followed by its Series A funding for an undisclosed sum led by Shunwei Capital and existing investors Bessemer Venture Partners and Blume Ventures in July 2017.
 The company received ₹6 crores of venture debt from Trifecta Capital in February 2018.

 In June 2018, Cashify raised funding of $12 million, led by Chinese private equity firm CDH Investments and Morningside Venture, along with strategic investor AiHuiShou.
 In March 2021, it secured $15 million in funding for a round Series D led by New York-based Olympus Capital Asia's clean energy and sustainability arm, Asia Environmental Partners.
 Cashify raised $90 million in its Series E funding from NewQuest Capital Partners and Prosus in June 2022.
 Ecommerce company Amazon invested ₹ 39.5 crores through its Amazon.com NV Investment Holdings LLC, while existing investor Blume Ventures invested ₹13.45 crores as a part of the Series E round.

+In Financial Year 2023 Cashify's revenue was RS 815.9 Crore and In FY22 was Rs 497.7 Crore.
+Net Loss after tax was Rs 147.9 Crore and In FY 22 was Rs 99.0 Crore loss.